Romain-Thomas-Shef/STON/docs/source/analysis_window.rst

     :width: 900
     :align: center

-    Visualisation of the identified regions
+    Visualisation of the identified regions in three panels

 You can visualize the result of the region identification on the three panels (Region plots, Region histrogam & Explore Regions):